reyesaldasoro/ElectroPalatography/README.md

 If you find these routines useful, please cite as:

 <h3>
-Miller, N. R., Verhoeven, J. & Reyes-Aldasoro, C. C. (2018).
+Verhoeven, J., Miller, N. R.,  & Reyes-Aldasoro, C. C. (2018).
 Analysis of the symmetry of electrodes for Electropalatography with Cone Beam CT Scanning.
 In Medical Image Understanding and Analysis, Southampton, UK, 09-11 July 2018.
 </h3>